-The Final Rule on Outpatient Hospital Services Under Medicaid

-The final rule, issued on November 7, 2008 (73 Federal Register 66187), made a major change to the proposed rule.
-As noted above, commenters on the proposed OPH rule argued that, because it incorporated the new definition of hospital categories adopted in the final rule regarding cost limits on government providers, this rule violated the moratorium on implementing any provision of the rule on cost limits for government providers.
+The Final Rule on Outpatient Hospital Services Under Medicaid incorporated the new definition of hospital categories adopted in the final rule regarding cost limits on government providers, this rule violated the moratorium on implementing any provision of the rule on cost limits for government providers.
 In light of these views, and given this moratorium, CMS elected to exclude from its final OPH rule the proposed regulatory language delineating methods for demonstrating compliance with the Medicaid upper payment limit on outpatient hospital and clinic services provided in privately operated facilities.
+CMS did adopt the proposed outpatient hospital service definition effective December 8, 2008.
+As of January 26, 2009, 12 states have submitted pending state plan amendments to comply with the new final regulation.15